monimoyd/NLPEnglishToPythonCodeUsingTransformer/README.md

 https://youtu.be/aGqa_0eroOY

-# IX.
+# XI.
 25 Generated Python Codes

 The model has been deployed in AWS EC2 and exposed through a Flask Web Application: